upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

    **Use a button tag for an action:** “download,” “sign up,” “log out.”

-   **Use an a-tag to link** to a new page or to a different target on the same page.
+   **Use an a-tag for a link:** Links point to a new page or to a different target on the same page.

    **Do not use a button tag to make a link more strident for your sighted users.**
    If you want to yell at sighted users, you can (you probably shouldn't) style your a-tag as a button: